shellhazard/flake/README.md

   services.nekorooms = {
     enable = true;
     port = 4001;
+    instanceURL = "https://party.example.com";

-    nat1to1 = "127.0.0.1"; # can add your public IP here, otherwise it will be resolved automatically instanceURL = "https://party.example.com";
+    # can specify public IP here or allow it to be automatically resolved
+    nat1to1 = "127.0.0.1";
   };
 }
 ```